apple and text book illustration

 While you should be singing at a reasonably high level when entering one of these programs, a good program can reduce the trial and error phase of teaching voice and accelerate your knowledge and experience.

-Seeking feedback from experienced teachers is a great way to sharpen your skills.
+Seeking feedback from experienced educators in the industry is a great way to learn and sharpen your skills.

 I would have teachers review my lesson recordings and observe me as I worked with a student.
-The real-time feedback and critique were invaluable in my development.
+The real-time feedback and critique from these professionals were invaluable in my development.

-Your own vocal training should be ongoing.
-Working with different teachers and various styles of vocal coaching will keep you fresh and your voice ready for the challenges of teaching singing.
+Your own vocal education should be ongoing.
+Working with different teachers and various modes of vocal coaching, touching varying topics will keep you fresh and your voice ready for the challenges of facilitating singing.

 NOTE: My book, Teaching Contemporary Singing has helped new voice teachers worldwide start their training.